-A good number of spots are available, in total 30 spots.
-There is something for all of you!!!
-Be careful though, the process has begun on May 20th and it will be open until June 22nd NOON (let’s say 11.59 AM CET).
+A good number of spots are available, 40 spots in total, distributed in 2 fields with 20 spots for Digital forensics (field 1) and 20 more spots for Operational and strategic analysis (field 2).
+Please note that you can only apply to one single field.
+Be careful! the process began on the 7th October and it will be open for joining until 9 November NOON (let’s say 11.59 AM CET).
 Until then, you can fill in and validate your application.
-Approximately, you have been given one month +5 days , that’s more than enough but don’t fall asleep.
+Approximately, you have been given one month +2 days , that’s more than enough but don’t fall asleep.

-General criteria: enjoy full rights as a citizen of a Member State of the EU (UK is not longer an option), meet any obligations under national laws on military service, meet the character requirements for the duties concerned.
-Above all, decide which profile you want to apply for (we know, it’s not a formal criteria but a personal one 😉
+The general criteria, as usual: Enjoy full rights as a citizen of a Member State of the EU (UK is not longer an option), meet any obligations under national laws on military service, and meet the character requirements for the duties concerned

 Specific criteria – languages

 LANGUAGE 1: You can choose among the 24 official languages of the EU and you should have, minimum, a C1 level.
-If you are a native speaker, you should qualify yourself as C2 and CAREFUL! do not put any item of the language level (speaking, reading, etc) under C1, you would be disqualified automatically.
-The CBT (verbal, numerical and abstract reasoning tests) will be taken in this language 1 and also we can fill in our application (except the Talent Screener) in this language.
+If you are a native speaker, you should qualify yourself as C2 and be CAREFUL! do not say you have a level below C1 for any language competence (listening, reading, oral communication, written communication…), otherwise you will be disqualified automatically.
+The computer-based tests or CBT (verbal, numerical and abstract reasoning) will be taken in Language 1 and also we can fill in our application (except the Talent Screener) in this language.

-LANGUAGE 2: ENGLISH or FRENCH (sorry, you can only choose between these 2).
-Here we need a B2 level minimum (you do not need a language certificate to justify it, the tests in the Assessment Centre will be in this language and if you can work through them, then that means that you have the level required).
+LANGUAGE 2: ENGLISH or FRENCH (sorry, you can only choose between these 2, duty calls for it and EPSO explain it long and clear why).
+Here we need a B2 level minimum (no need to have a degree to justify it, the tests in the Assessment Centre will be done in this language and if you can work through them, then you will qualify as having the level required).
 Remember not to put any item (written, oral level, or any other) below B2 level in your application.

-REMINDER – language 1 and language 2 cannot be the same one.
+REMINDER – Language 1 and Language 2 cannot be the same.
 Even if you try, the application form will alert you.
-On the bright side, communication with EPSO can take place in one of the languages you have declared in your application form at B2 level or higher.
+On the bright side, communication with EPSO can take place in any of the languages you have declared in your application form at B2 level or higher.

 Specific conditions – Work experience and studies